tummala86/payment-gateway-challenge-dotnet/README.md

 $ run docker-compose up
 ```

-2. Open the solution directly in Visual Studio and run the PaymentGateway.API to run the API or You can build the API from the command line
+2. Open the solution directly in Visual Studio and run the PaymentGateway.API to start the API, or build and run the API from the command line.

 Build and run (from the project directory):
 ```sh